 - Additional information on Work, Student and Standard Visitor Visas.

-What can I bring into the UK?
+Q. What am I allowed to bring into the UK?

 Cafe and outdoor dining in Bath

 From either airport there are many transport options to continue on your journey, including private taxi service, rental car or public transportation.
+Also keep in mind, international flights from the US are overnight which means they land at UK airports in the morning hours so be prepared for your flight to land the day after you leave!

 London Heathrow Airport